Chuck Aragon: International

 After graduating from Notre Dame in 1981, Aragon continued training and was called up to run for the United States at the 1983 Pan American Games.
 There he ran the men's 1500 meters, and finished in third place behind countryman and Villanova runner Ross Donoghue.
 He qualified for the 1984 Olympic Trials for the men's 1500, which involved a loaded field including Steve Scott, Jim Spivey, and Sydney Maree.
 The 1984 men's 1500 trials ended up being a famous race, with Aragon lunging at the finish line and finishing fourth (with the first three runners making the Olympic team) with an incredible margin of 1/500th of a second behind third-placed Sydney Maree.
 Some observers attributed Aragon's narrow loss to Aragon lunging his body about a meter before the finish line, which some thought slowed him down in the critical moment.
 Aragon's last major international appearance was at the 1987 World Championships in Athletics, where he ran in the men's 1500 but did not make it the finals.

 Personal

 Chuck's daughter, Dani, was also a member of the Notre Dame Track & Field team from 2012 to 2016.
 She is now a professional runner based in New York.
 She also ran Cross Country for the Fighting Irish.
+Another daughter, Christina, is also a runner.